Taingzunaaloung/Ford-GoBike_Analysis/README.md

 # Ford-GoBike_Analysis

 # About Dataset
-The dataset has anonymous information about individual rides made in a bike-sharing system covering the greater San Francisco
+The dataset has anonymous information about individual rides made in a bike-sharing system covering the greater San Francisco.
+Start time and end time consist of only the mm:ss:SSS components of the timestamp element

 ### *Dataset Schema*
 ![image](https://github.com/Taingzunaaloung/Ford-GoBike_Analysis/assets/119953557/8c22eadb-0715-4b20-a707-20b5a9a558d6)